Wirecloud/wirecloud/docs/widgetapi/widgetapi.md

     during the request.
 Receives the response object as the first argument
 -   `onException`: Triggered whenever an exception arises running any of the `onXYZ`, `onSuccess`, `onFailure` and `onComplete` callbacks.
 Receives the request as the first argument, and the exception object as the second one
+-   `onProgress`: Periodically triggered to indicate the amount of progress made so far on request
+-   `onUploadProgress`: Periodically triggered to indicate the amount of progress made so far on upload

 #### Request object